The Real Ragnar Lothbrok

 Ragnar and Aslaug

-Yet, how much of our history really owes its existence to this legendary Viking king who had such a profound and lasting effect on this country we call England?
+Yet, how much of our history really owes its existence to this legendary Viking King who had such a profound and lasting effect on this country we call England?

-It is said this infamous Viking warlord raided the coasts of France and England and was duly given land and a monastery by Charles the Bald, before betraying the covenant and sailing up the Seine to besiege Paris.
+It is said that this infamous Viking warlord raided the coasts of France and England and was duly given land and a monastery by Charles the Bald, before betraying the covenant and sailing up the Seine to besiege Paris.
 Having then been paid off with 7,000 livres of silver (an enormous sum at the time, roughly equivalent to two-and-a-half tonnes), Frankish chronicles duly recorded the death of Ragnar and his men in what was described as “an act of divine retribution”.

 Ragnar in the pit of snakes